 Mortgage Payoff Statement: Everything You Need To Know

-ASHLEY KILROYMortgages: they’re a crucial part of the home buying process.
-But what homeowner doesn’t look forward to the day their mortgage disappears along with the required monthly payment?
+Mortgages, loans, and other real estate financing options are a crucial part of the home buying process.
+But what homeowner doesn’t look forward to the day that their mortgage completely disappears – along with the required monthly payments?

-Early payoff may seem far-reaching, but maybe you have multiple debts weighing you down and you want to consolidate them into one payment for better management.
+Early payoff of a home loan may seem like a distant dream to achieve, but it’s a common practice for countless homeowners each year.
+For example, perhaps you have multiple debts weighing you down and you want to consolidate them into one payment for better management, or you would simply like to pay down a debt and have more monthly cash on hand.

-No matter which financial goal you have, you first need a clear picture of your remaining loan amount and associated charges.
+No matter which specific financial goal that you have in mind, you first need to get a clear picture of your remaining loan amount and associated charges to know how much money you’ll need to gather.
 That’s where a mortgage payoff statement comes in.
 It lays out each fee and dollar still due before you completely pay off your mortgage.
 Here’s how it works.

 What Is A Payoff Statement?

-For the most part, a servicer is required to send back a payoff statement within 7 business days of the initial request.
+For the most part, a servicer is required to send back a payoff statement within 7 business days of the initial request for it.

 Do You Need A Mortgage Payoff Statement?

-There are a couple of reasons why a borrower might need a payoff statement.
-Generally, you request it from your lender when you want to know the exact amount needed to pay off your home.
-But it’s possible to want that information for other reasons as well.
+In short, yes.
+There are a couple of reasons a borrower might need a payoff statement.
+Generally, you’d request it from your lender when you want to know the exact amount needed to pay off your home.
+But it’s also possible to want to have access to this information for other reasons as well.
+Note there could be fees associated with requesting a payoff statement.

 For example, put yourself in the shoes of a homeowner who wants to change their current debt situation.
-You need your mortgage’s details before you decide to refinance your loan to change your terms, lower your payment or consolidate your debt.
+You need to have access to your mortgage’s details before you decide to refinance your loan to change your terms, lower your payment or consolidate your debt.
 Or, you may want to get rid of the debt altogether by paying off the mortgage early.

-Anyone paying off their loan should also inquire about their escrow balance.
-You pay into that on a monthly basis as part of your mortgage payment to cover future homeowners insurance and property tax costs.
+Note that anyone paying off their loan should also inquire about their escrow balance.
+You pay into it on a monthly basis as part of your mortgage payment to cover future homeowners insurance and property tax costs.
 Some homeowners can receive a portion of the balance back after paying off their mortgage.

 How Are Mortgage Payoff Letters Created?